statisticalbiotechnology/dia_sum/log.md

 ## ToDo
-Add min peptide filter on diann msstat parser
+Add min peptide filter on diann msstat parser (X)
-Add max peptide filter on diann msstat parser
+Add max peptide filter on diann msstat parser (X)
+Add drop decoy (X)
+y
 Make python filter and parsing, similar to diann parser We need to figure out how to filter using m_score... perhaps one script to compute m_score

 1) R_script to compute m_score filtering level